Electromaster232/Discord-LiveBot/README.md

 # Discord-LiveBot
 Discord-Livebot allows you to take control of your Discord bot using a client-like interface.

-At the moment, livebot is still in extreme beta.
+At the moment, LiveBot is still in alpha stage.
 To run it, open a terminal window in the main directory, then type `npm test`.

 <img src='https://i-banned.dj-electro.me/1032299.png' style='border-radius: 10px;'/>